linuxlawson/budget-buddy/README.md

 Ideally, you should create a folder to save files to.
 **Important:** Default extension is .txt so no need to add extension.

-(i.e. Save As: filesfolder/july)
+(i.e. Save As: files/july)

-Calculate Income and Expenses on a Monthly Basis.
+Calculates Income and Expenses on a Monthly Basis.
 Monthly Income - Expenses = Total (and remainder)

 **Instructions:** (pretty self explanatory)
 Click on 'Total Costs' after filling in 'expenses' fields.
-This will get you 'Total Costs' and the 'Remainder' of monthly income.
+This will get 'Total Costs' and 'Remainder' of monthly income.

 And there you have it, a rough estimate of your monthly expenses.
 Don't let the results scare you, use it to your advantage. :smiley::moneybag: